rikosintie/ARP-Sort/README.md

 * Carlos Ramirez
 * Michael Hubbard

-A Cisco switch running a routing protocol maintains an ARP table that maps mac addresses to IP addresses.
+A switch running a routing protocol maintains an ARP table that maps mac addresses to IP addresses.

 This table is useful for troubleshooting but the switch doesn't sort the output and includes some fields like "Protocol" and "Type" that are always going to be the same on an Ethernet/TCP/IP network.